X-periment/ZX81-graphics-library/README.md

 p-files can be loaded staight into the EightyOne emulator (select 16K ram)<br><br>
 You will need to install the TASM assembler: https://www.cpcalive.com/docs/TASMMAN.HTM  if you want to compile them yourself.
 I am running TASM Version 3.2 September, 2001, on Windows 11.<br><br>
-More instructions/information on YouTube: https://www.youtube.com/watch?v=WdxYtohtGwU     https://www.youtube.com/channel/UCBJW21wzy1UkwkD2JqefzVg<br><br>
+General instructions/information getting started with assembler on the ZX81: https://www.youtube.com/watch?v=WdxYtohtGwU     https://www.youtube.com/channel/UCBJW21wzy1UkwkD2JqefzVg<br><br>

 I've not put many comments in the code, but I'm happy to answer questions in YouTube comments